1755 - British expedition against Fort Beauséjour

 On June 3, the British held a council of war where it was resolved to push on and lay siege to Fort Beauséjour.

 On June 4, the expeditionary force advanced against Fort Beauséjour, following the south bank of the Missaguash.
 Captain Adams of the I./Massachusetts Provincials, with 60 men, led the advance, followed by Colonel Monckton with about 300 men.
 Colonel Scott followed with the II./Massachusetts Provincials, and Winslow formed the rearguard with the rest of the first battalion.
-The route lay over a marsh where the dikes had been cut down; so that the progress of the troops was slow and guarded.
+The route lay over a marsh where the dikes had been cut down, so that the progress of the troops was slow and guarded.
 When the British force arrived at the bridge over the Missaguash, near the French redoubt of "Pont-à-Buot", Monckton saw that the bridge had been destroyed and that some 400 Acadians and Indians were entrenched in a large blockhouse and a breastwork on the opposite bank.
 They opened fire on Monckton's column, causing some loss.
 Monckton ordered 3 field guns to fire on the French position.
 The French abandoned their positions after setting the blockhouse on fire, and retired into the woods.
-The British then laid a bridge under the fire of Acadian and Indian skirmishers.
-Around 10:30 a.m., once the bridge ready, Monckton's column crossed the Missaguash and resumed its advance on Fort Beauséjour unopposed.
+The British then laid a bridge over the river under the fire of Acadian and Indian skirmishers.
+Around 10:30 a.m., once the bridge was ready, Monckton's column crossed the Missaguash and resumed its advance on Fort Beauséjour unopposed.
 Upon reaching the vicinity of the fort, Monckton encamped on the "Butte à Mirande" about 3 km from the fort.
 During the night Vergor set fire to the church and all houses lying outside the fort.
 A party of 50 Acadians under M. de Boucheville was sent out by Vergor to reconnoitre the British position but they all deserted.

 On June 5, Monckton prepared his camp and reconnoitred the area.